 Reports by Water Board Chair and Board Members

-(The Water Board will not be asked to take any formal action; however, it may provide direction to staff.)
+Executive Officer’s Report (The Water Board will not be asked to take any formal action; however, it may provide direction to staff.)
 (Patty Z. Kouyoumdjian, Executive Officer)

 OTHER BUSINESS

-(Representatives from the Antelope Valley Integrated Regional Water Management Group will present an overview of the Salt and Nutrient Management Plan prepared for the Antelope Valley groundwater basin.
+Overview of the Antelope Valley Salt and Nutrient Management Plan, Antelope Valley Integrated Regional Water Management Group (Representatives from the Antelope Valley Integrated Regional Water Management Group will present an overview of the Salt and Nutrient Management Plan prepared for the Antelope Valley groundwater basin.
 This is an informational item.
 The Water Board will not be asked to take a formal action, however it may provide direction to staff.)
 (Jan Zimmerman)

-(Staff will summarize publically available bacteria data [fecal coliform and E. coli] collected through 2013 as a preliminary evaluation of the bacteria effort in select watersheds in our Region.
+Status Report on Bacteria Sampling and Analysis (Staff will summarize publically available bacteria data [fecal coliform and E. coli] collected through 2013 as a preliminary evaluation of the bacteria effort in select watersheds in our Region.
 The Water Board will not be asked to take any formal action; however, it may provide direction to staff) (Bruce Warden)

 Note: The Board will recess for diner from approximately 5-7 p.m.